aadriien/pronoun-proofer/README.md

 >8.
 Mappings are reviewed to check for any discrepancies

 >#### Resolving
 >9.
-Any detected mismatches are flagged for notification service
+Any detected mismatches are flagged for a secondary context check
 >10.
+Context window is expanded by retrieving previous 5 messages in thread
+>11.
+NLP is again applied, this time to the larger stream history

+>#### Responding
+>12.
+If no mismatches, or if false positives clarified by context window, no action
-Bot privately DMs writer of message, with a link to revisit + edit
+>13.
+If wrong pronouns, bot privately DMs writer of message, with link to revisit + edit

 ## Tools / Tech